hjwp/eventstoreio/Readme.md

 # Eventstoreio

-a grpc client for eventstore based on grpcio
+an attempt at a  grpc client for eventstore based on grpcio.

+current status:  not even remotely working.

 ## Running tests